bnpr/Malt/docs/From-Nodes-To-Code/From-Nodes-To-Code.md

 ```

-> If you reached here, congrats!
-I'm working on new chapters, please stay tuned!
+>If you reached here, congrats\!
+>You can share your questions and feedback in this [thread](https://github.com/bnpr/Malt/discussions/46)\.
+>I'm working on new chapters, meanwhile, [The Book of Shaders](https://thebookofshaders.com/) is a great resource\!